2022-2026 Strategic Plan

 View objectives and progress

-Obj # Measurable Objective Target Metric Current Metric Variance Quarterly Report Progress Notes: Summer 2023
+Obj # Measurable Objective Target Metric Current Metric Variance Quarterly Report Progress Notes: Spring 2024

-2.04.01 Engage employees in 6 campus-wide conversations about diversity, equity, inclusion, and/or belonging by 6/30/24 6 0 (6) We are on track to achieve objective by the due date.
-Ken James, Chief Diversity Officer, and Dr. Vanthony McMullan, DEI Director, will engage employees in conversation about DEI topics during Campus Wide Meetings, which is attended by faculty and staff each Friday morning.
-Visit www.muskegoncc.edu/diversity-equity-inclusion to learn about our DEI services for community members.
+2.04.01 Engage employees in 4 college-wide conversations about diversity, equity, inclusion, and/or belonging by 6/30/24 4 3 (1) We are on track to achieve this objective by the due date.
+Each month, Ken James, Chief Diversity Officer, engages employees in conversation about DEI topics during Campus Wide Meetings, which is attended by faculty and staff each Friday morning.
+Visit www.muskegoncc.edu/diversity-equity-inclusion to learn about consulting services for businesses and community members.

 5. Increase student and employee diversity